MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 Because of the technical design of Project Operations, bookings must always be made against a resource requirement.
 The process for generating a resource requirement can be initiated from the project's **Team member** grid, and is available for both generic resources and named resources.

-When you must book a resource directly to a project, but there's no specific request for that need, you can book the resource against the project requirement.
+If you must book a resource directly to a project, but there's no specific request for that need, you can book the resource against the project requirement.
 This type of requirement is known as a primary requirement.
 It's automatically created when the project is created.
 You can use it when a resource manager or project manager wants to allocate a resource to a project before they have a resource requirement.

 ## Change booking statuses